BTx123/BTx123.github.io/_posts/2016-10-18-an-actual-physics-lab.md

 I also attended a Git(Hub) workshop with few of my [VGDC](http://vgdc-uci.com/) buddies so that we could all learn (or for me, refresh) Git's version control capabilities.

 Last but not least, I had my second midterm ever here at UCI for CSE 41.
-It was a walk in the park by APCS standards but a good review of what we've been doing in Python so far.
+It was a walk in the park by APCS standards, but a good review of what we've been doing in Python so far.

 Until next time,<br/>
 Brian